jason-rietzke/jason-rietzke/ReadMe.md

 ### About Me

-In addition to my studies, I am a software developer for artificial intelligence platforms at [LiveReader](https://github.com/livereader).
+In addition to my studies, I am a software engineer for artificial intelligence platforms at [LiveReader](https://github.com/livereader).
 There I am focused on Symbolic-AI, but am very interested in expanding my knowledge in this very exciting area.
 Neural networks, GANs, and NLP are definitely on my to-do list 📝.

 ### My Projects